-4.4.1 Oracle JDBC/OCI Drivers
+4.5.2 Oracle JDBC/OCI Drivers

-Use JDK 6 (Java SE Development Kit 1.6.0.20) or JDK 5 (1.5.0.24) with the JNDI extension with the Oracle Java Database Connectivity and Oracle Call Interface drivers.
+You can use JDK 6 (Java SE Development Kit 1.6.0\21) or JDK 5 (1.5.0\24) with the JNDI extension with the Oracle Java Database Connectivity and Oracle Call Interface drivers.
 However, these are not mandatory for the database installation.
-Please note that JDK 1.5 is installed with this release.
+IBM JDK 1.5 is installed with this release.